SunHaoOne/GridWorld-RL-Qlearning/README.md

 ## About The Project

 This repo includes a reinforcement learning environment `GridWorld` and `Q-learning` algorithm.
 And some files for visulize the train and test reward, Q-table, value table and route table.
+The agent will born from a random position in this GridWorld, and the destination is the dense area in this map.

 ### Action Space
 - `Action`: (4, )